mike632t/x11-calc/README.md

 - Whether you are using a pre-built binary (Alpine / Flatpak);

-- The output from `sh-get-environment-info.sh`;
+- Output from `sh-get-environment-info.sh`;

 - Commit ID;

-- A description of the problem.
+- Description of the problem.

 Thank you.